I was chatting with Andrew Loh recently about how to better engage middle-ground Singaporeans on sociopolitical issues.

 In answering I began by observing that in certain cases or circumstances his opinion would be right…but in the present case there appeared or seemed to me some difference, etc.

-For instance, when writing about how we should not discriminate against certain groups, I would not choose the common response of simply labeling them as ‘bigots’.
+For instance, when writing about how we should not discriminate against certain groups, I would not choose the common response of simply labeling the opposing side as ‘bigots’.

 I would first start with a point that most reasonable people can agree on.
-For example, ‘meritocracy’ is a value which most Singaporeans believe in and agree on: “I feel that it is wrong to discriminate against someone because of their race, religion, marital status, sexual orientation, when it comes to job applications and promotions.”
+For example, ‘meritocracy’ is a value which most Singaporeans believe in and agree on.
+Thus, I would use that as a common ground: “I feel that it is wrong to discriminate against someone because of their race, religion, marital status, sexual orientation, when it comes to job applications and promotions.”

 This approach was pretty effective for me and I got to benefit from the same way as Benjamin Franklin did: